BenLangmead/bowtie2/MANUAL.markdown

 length ([`-L`]), the interval between extracted seeds ([`-i`]), and the number of mismatches permitted per seed ([`-N`]).
 For more sensitive alignment, set these parameters to (a) make the seeds closer together, (b) make the seeds shorter, and/or (c) allow more mismatches.
+You can adjust these options one-by-one, though Bowtie 2 comes with some useful combinations of options pre-packaged as "[preset options]."

+[preset options]: #presets-setting-many-settings-at-once

 ### FM Index memory footprint